terzievk/cityMap/README.md

 which sort of relies on the deterministic properties of the unordered_map iterator, but maybe to others too

+### Change Graph consturctor to take a ifstream instead of a filename
+Pass directly the opened ifstream to the Graph constructor to make checking if the file is opened easier.

 ### Dijkstra?
 - https://cp-algorithms.com/graph/dijkstra_sparse.html